Did you know?

 The Ndebele are buried in cow skins in an upright position in the cow kraal.

 The most celebrated of these artists is Esther Mahlangu, who has received international acclaim.
-She has been commissioned by BMW to paint one of their cars and her most public works are the murals of the Ndebele Open Air Museum at the Botshabelo Historical Village.
+She was commissioned by BMW to paint one of their cars and her most public works are the murals of the Ndebele Open Air Museum at the Botshabelo Historical Village.

 Travel tips & Planning info